 Dr Khurum Khan is a research-active consultant who trained in medical oncology at the Northern Ireland Cancer Centre and Royal Marsden NHS Foundation Trust London.
-After working as a locum consultant at Royal Marsden for 18 months, Dr Khan took substantive consultant position in gastrointestinal oncology at UCLH.
+After working as a locum consultant at Royal Marsden for 18 months, Dr Khan took a substantive consultant position in gastrointestinal oncology at UCLH.
 He also attends North Middlesex University Hospital (NMUH), where he's the clinical lead of carcinoma of unknown primary (CUP).

 Dr Khan has also played an active role in improving the educational experience of the junior doctors nationally.
 He writes questions for MRCP(UK) and medical oncology exams, and remains part of the national medical oncology recruitment panel.

-Dr Khan studied mechanisms of response and resistance to targeted therapies in advanced colorectal cancer and gained MD(Res) degree under supervision of Professor David Cunningham at the Institute of Cancer Research and the Royal Marsden Hospital.
+Dr Khan studied mechanisms of response and resistance to targeted therapies in advanced colorectal cancer and gained an MD(Res) degree under supervision of Professor David Cunningham at the Institute of Cancer Research and the Royal Marsden Hospital.
 He was involved in setup and conduct of large multicentre academic and translational studies from the time that he spent in full-time research, which included working as trial physician for phase II/III studies in early and advanced gastrointestinal cancers.

 In collaboration with Professor Cunningham, Dr Khan secured funding from industry to run an academic phase II study of a multikinase inhibitor in metastatic refractory colorectal cancer.
 He also wrote a successful application for NIHR portfolio adoption of this study.
 His main research interests involve stratification of therapies in patients with gastroinetsinal malignancies, by setting up studies of clinical and translational relevance.